awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

      + Not overlap with the range of the VPC for your Amazon EKS resources\.

      You can only specify this option when using the `IPv4` address family and only at cluster creation\.
 If you don't specify this, then Kubernetes assigns service IP addresses from either the `10.100.0.0/16` or `172.20.0.0/16` CIDR blocks\.
-   + If you're creating cluster that's version `1.21` or later and want the cluster to assign `IPv6` addresses to Pods and services instead of `IPv4` addresses, specify the [https://eksctl.io/usage/schema/#kubernetesNetworkConfig-ipFamily](https://eksctl.io/usage/schema/#kubernetesNetworkConfig-ipFamily) option\.
+   + If you're creating cluster and want the cluster to assign `IPv6` addresses to Pods and services instead of `IPv4` addresses, specify the [https://eksctl.io/usage/schema/#kubernetesNetworkConfig-ipFamily](https://eksctl.io/usage/schema/#kubernetesNetworkConfig-ipFamily) option\.

      Kubernetes assigns `IPv4` addresses to Pods and services, by default\.
 Before deciding to use the `IPv6` family, make sure that you're familiar with all of the considerations and requirements in the [VPC requirements and considerations](network_reqs.md#network-requirements-vpc), [Subnet requirements and considerations](network_reqs.md#network-requirements-subnets), [Amazon EKS security group requirements and considerations](sec-group-reqs.md), and [Tutorial: Assigning `IPv6` addresses to Pods and services](cni-ipv6.md) topics\.
 If you choose the `IPv6` family, you can't specify an address range for Kubernetes to assign `IPv6` service addresses from like you can for the `IPv4` family\.
 Kubernetes assigns service addresses from the unique local address range \(`fc00::/7`\)\.